meganr28/null-collision-volumes-cuda/README.md

 #### Varying Absorption, Scattering, and Phase Asymmetry

-Figure XX below showcases the impact of varying the absorption coefficient for the medium.
+The graph below showcases the impact of varying the absorption coefficient for the medium.
 The runtime impact of increasing this value appears to be roughly linear.
 This makes sense, as the rate of sample points along a ray within a medium is dependent on the coefficients of absorption and scattering.

 ![](img/final/performance/graphs/absorption.png)

-Figure XX below showcases the impact of varying the scattering coefficient for the medium.
+The graph below showcases the impact of varying the scattering coefficient for the medium.
 The runtime impact of increasing this value appears to also be roughly linear, for about the same reason as increasing the absorption.
 However, the slope of the linear increase is far greater, as increasing the scattering will increase the amount of rays that bounce through multiple-scattering and global-illumination paths, thus causing signifcant performance drawbacks.